Occulte/LEGO_Buildings_Generation/README.md

 ## Brick set

-You need to download the annotated brick information form the [link](https://mycuhk-my.sharepoint.com/:u:/g/personal/1155209932_link_cuhk_edu_hk/EUAhfXQBSotOj_3qqvQRt1ABiTlII95Kwv2wtqh0N3Hb3g?e=cWbulc).
+You need to download the annotated brick information from the [link](https://mycuhk-my.sharepoint.com/:u:/g/personal/1155209932_link_cuhk_edu_hk/EUAhfXQBSotOj_3qqvQRt1ABiTlII95Kwv2wtqh0N3Hb3g?e=cWbulc).

 Then, you need to replace the `local_brick_data_path` with the download path in the `brick_factory.py`.